treeframework/object.list-inline/README.md

 # List-inline

-The `list-inline` object simply displays a list as one horizontal row.
+The List-inline object simply displays a list as one horizontal row.

 ## Dependencies